cinghioGithub/web_application_1_project/README.md

 ## React Client Application Routes

-- Route `/`: show the listof questionnaires available to compile
+- Route `/`: show the list of questionnaires available to compile.
-- Route `/login`: show the login form for authentication
+- Route `/login`: show the login form for authentication.
-- Route `/manage`: show user's questionnaires and permits to delete them or see results of them
+- Route `/manage`: show user's questionnaires and permits to delete them or see results of them.
-- Route `/create`: permits to create a questionnaire
+- Route `/create`: permits to create a questionnaire.
-- Route `/compile/:id`: show question list of a questionnaire and permits to submit a compile. `<id>` is the questionnaire's id
+- Route `/compile/:id`: show question list of a questionnaire and permits to submit a compile. `<id>` is the questionnaire's id.
-- Route `/results/:id`: show a results for a specific questionnaire. `<id>` is the questionnaire's id
+- Route `/results/:id`: show a results for a specific questionnaire. `<id>` is the questionnaire's id.

 ## API Server